autodesk-platform-services/fdx-graph-explorer/README.md

 - Clone this repository
 - Install dependencies: `yarn install`
 - Setup env. variables:
-  - `FORGE_CLIENT_ID` - your Forge application client ID
+  - `APS_CLIENT_ID` - your APS application client ID
-  - `FORGE_CLIENT_SECRET` - your Forge application client secret
+  - `APS_CLIENT_SECRET` - your APS application client secret
-  - `FORGE_CALLBACK_URL` - callback URL for the login workflow
+  - `APS_CALLBACK_URL` - callback URL for the login workflow
     - When running locally, this should be `http://localhost:8080/api/auth/callback`
-    - Also, make sure that you setup the exact same callback URL for your Forge app in https://forge.autodesk.com/myapps
+    - Also, make sure that you setup the exact same callback URL for your APS app in https://forge.autodesk.com/myapps
   - `SERVER_SESSION_SECRET` - arbitrary string that will be used to encipher/decipher session cookies
   - `USE_CACHE` (optional) - when set to a non-empty string, the app will cache all Data Exchange responses, and respond with the cached data next time it is requested